simontaen/LastFmFetchr/Notes.md

 * Fix TODO's in fetchr
 * Update Passions to the new fetchr @done
 * Draw the UI for the App FIRST!
+	* Because you focus on solving the wrong problems if you don't!
 * Get the AlbumView using a UICollectionView backed by the NSFetchedResultsController (CoreData) working (see links from nshipster and ash furrow)
 * Implement the OAuth [Authentication](http://www.last.fm/api/authentication)